 London: $78,939 (61,913 British Pound) |

-A financial consultant or advisor generally works with companies or individuals concerning their financial situation.
-Most consultants or advisors focus on specific offerings to differentiate themselves from others.
-Potential consulting can be on topics that include taxes, investments and insurance decisions.
-Personal financial consultants or advisors work closely with clients to offer personalized financial advice, and may direct the buying and selling of stocks and bonds on behalf of clients.
+Personal financial consultants or advisors work closely with clients to offer personalized financial advice and may direct the buying and selling of stocks and bonds on behalf of clients.
 Some financial advisors work for large banks but many work in smaller organizations.
-If a financial consultant works within a consulting firm, he/she often focuses on the financial needs of a specific business or industry, such as hospitals.

 Job Outlook (U.S. Only): Financial Advisor